evanplaice/node-ftpsync/README.md

   - `lTimeOffset` - the local hosts timezone offset (autodetected).
   - `rTimeOffset` - the remoge ftp server's timezone offset (autodetected).

-#### ftpsync.local[]
+#### ftpsync.local{}

-The file listing for the local host.
-Populated by running `collect()`.
+The file and directory listings for the local host.

+- `ftpsync.local.dirs` - contains a simple list.

+Each path represents a local directory.

+- `ftpsync.local.files` - contains a list of objects.

+Each object in the list represents a file and contains a `id`, `size`, and `time` attribute with the requisite values for that file.

+Populated by running `collect()` or `utils.walkLocal()`.

 #### ftpsync.remote[]

+The file and directory listings for the remote host.

+- `ftpsync.remote.dirs` - contains a simple list.

+Each path represents a remote directory.

+- `ftpsync.remote.files` - contains a list of objects.

+Each object in the list represents a file and contains a `id`, `size`, and `time` attribute with the requisite values for that file.

+Populated by running `collect()` or `utils.walkremote()`.

+#### ftpsync.mkdir[]

+The list of directories queued for creation on the remote server.

+Populated by running `consolidate()`.

+#### ftpsync.rmdir[]

-The file listing for the remote server.
-Populated by running `collect()`.
+The list of directories queued for deletion on the remote server.

+Populated by running `consolidate()`.

 #### ftpsync.add[]

 The list of files queued to for addition to the remote server.

 Populated by running `consolidate()`.

 #### ftpsync.update[]

 The list of files queued for update on the remote server.

 Populated by running `consolidate()`.

 #### ftpsync.remove[]

 The list of files queued for removal from the remote server.

 Populated by running `consolidate()`.

 ### Methods